philips-labs/2022-10-03_aws-community-day-nl-runners/slides.md

 * Terragrunt to keep our Terraform dry
 * Connect to Philips with AWS Direct Connect
 * Work together with security to change firewall rules
-* Linit AWS access by permission boundaries
+* Limit AWS access by permission boundaries

 ![bg right:30%](assets/droste.jpeg)